STREETS & SIDEWALKS

 When will your pothole patching crews get to my neighborhood to fix potholes (after harsh winter seasons or spring storms)?

 Pothole patching crews use a systematic approach to fixing potholes.
-Rather than moving (often heavy) equipment to respond to a single pothole on one side of town and then responding to another request at the opposite end of town, we localize our approach to make the most efficient use of assets.
+Rather than moving often heavy equipment to respond to a single pothole on one side of town and then responding to another request at the opposite end of town, we localize our approach to make the most efficient use of assets.
 However, we do respond to emergency repairs with a smaller crew when available.

 What kind of equipment does the City use to fix potholes?